h4writer/droneshowcreator/docs/discription_start_page.rst

   - Color

-    *Choose the color you want for your layout.
-Please note, this way you give a color to the entire layout of drones.
+    *Choose the color you want for your design.
+Please note, this way you give a color to the entire design of drones.
 If you want to give a single drone a color you have to go through "Edit figure".
 You can determine a color in different ways.
 The first option is to enter a # code (= web color).
 You can also choose the colors range, => click on the white box => you will get a colors range to choose from.
 A third way is the "custom color" at the bottom of the colors range, if you click on this you will get an extra window in which you can choose between HSB color, RGB color or a web color again.*

   - Mode